 Child Protection and safeguarding procedures apply to all staff, volunteers and governors and any adult visiting the school site and are consistent with those of the local safeguarding children board (LSCB).
 Everyone who comes into contact with children and families has a role to play in safeguarding children.
 School staff form part of the wider safeguarding system for children.

-Our school Child Protection and Safeguarding Policy can be read here.
+Our school Child Protection and Safeguarding Policy and Isca Academy Safeguarding Policy – COVID 19 Addendum can be read here.

 Our Senior Designated Leads for Child Protection are:

-- Mrs Kate Campbell-Bellis (Child Protection Officer) and
+- Mrs Kate Campbell-Bellis – Child Protection Officer and Designated Deputy Safeguarding Lead

 These staff are featured on posters displayed throughout school with their pictures on and they wear pink lanyards.